Double Decreases: Left Right Center - 18 Methods

 Quick steps

-Slip three stitches knitwise, one at a time, to the RH needle.
-Return the three stitches to the LH needle by inserting the LH needle from left to right and withdrawing the RH needle.
+Slip three stitches knitwise, one at a time.
+Return these three stitches to LH needle by inserting LH needle from left to right and withdrawing RH needle.
 Purl them together through the back loops.

 Purl 3 Together